-Used Oil means oil that has been refined from crude oil (in whole or in part), or any synthetic oil which, through use or handling, has become unsuitable for its original purpose due to the presence of physical or chemical impurities or loss of original properties.
+Used Oil means oil that has been refined from crude oil (in whole or in part), or any synthetic oil that, through use or handling, has become unsuitable for its original purpose due to the presence of physical or chemical impurities or loss of original properties.
 Used oil is a free-flowing liquid at standard temperature and pressure.
 Used oil shall include, but not be limited to, lubricating oils and greases, engine oils, metal working fluids, emulsive coolants, hydraulic fluids, refrigeration oils, electrical insulating oils, silicon oils and wire drawing oils.
-Used oil does not include materials derived from crude or synthetic oils that are used as fuels (e.g., gasoline, jet fuel and diesel fuel) or used as cleaning agents or solvents (e.g., mineral spirits), which are subject to the waste characterization requirements under Rule 5.8 and may be subject to additional parts of these Rules if the materials meet the definition of Hazardous Waste.
+Used oil does not include materials derived from crude or synthetic oils that are used as fuels (e.g., gasoline, jet fuel and diesel fuel) or used as cleaning agents or solvents (e.g., mineral spirits), that are subject to the waste characterization requirements under the Hazardous Waste

+Determination Section of Rule 5.3 and may be subject to additional parts of these Rules if the materials meet the definition of Hazardous Waste.